ShomaJPN/NetworkACLchecker/README.md

 **DO NOT run this script on the SERVER!, because it change/occupy IP address and/or Port.**

 ## Usage
-- AddIPaddress.sh  <-- Helper / Add multiple IP addresses to single IF
+- AddIPaddress.sh  <-- Helper / Add multiple IP addresses to IFs
 - MakeRoute.sh    <-- Helper / Make route to IP addresses
 - NetworkACLchecker.sh   <-- Main / Test Script

 ## Setup and Test
 The network configuration diagram is as follows.
-By using two NICs, Send/Recieve (Src/Dst) are performed on one Mac.
+By using two NICs, Send/Recieve/Test are performed on one Mac.
-If you want to test two or more Src/Dst IP-addresses at the same time, it is nessesary to add multiple IP-addresses to one NIC.
+If you want to test two or more Send/Recieve IP-addresses at the same time, it is nessesary to add multiple IP-addresses to one NIC.
 ![nw_fig](https://user-images.githubusercontent.com/49780970/69229256-75722100-0bc8-11ea-9339-878b1dd21d01.jpg)

 The general flow is as follows:
-1. Set IP address to the NICs.
+1. Set IP address to the IFs.
 2. Make route to the IP addresses.
-3. Add test-parameter.
+3. Add test-parameters.
 4. Test!

 For the sake of clarity, we will test with the following configuration.